LLNL/scr/doc/rst/users/quick.rst

 building SCR is::

   git clone git@github.com:llnl/scr.git
-  mkdir build
+  cd scr
+  ./bootstrap.sh
-  mkdir install
+  mkdir build install

   cd build
-  cmake -DCMAKE_INSTALL_PREFIX=../install ../scr
+  cmake -DCMAKE_INSTALL_PREFIX=../install ..
   make
   make install
   make test

 Since pdsh is required,
 the :code:`WITH_PDSH_PREFIX` should be passed to CMake if it is installed in a non-standard location.
 On most systems, MPI should automatically be detected.